 - It must be clear whether students are expected to work independently or with others.

 - Instructors are encouraged to explore plagiarism detection licensed software such as Turnitin as a means of tracking paper submission and monitoring paper content.
-Please see the Boston University Center for Excellence & Innovation in Teaching for information on the software.
+Please see the Boston University Center for Teaching & Learning for information on the software.